raghumrao/much-worse-jekyll-theme/research.md

 #### References
 1. **R. M. Rao**, D. Bethanabhotla, and R. C. Palat, “Enhancing Throughput Using Agile Beam Switching and User Scheduling in Cellular Systems,” *in Proc.
 IEEE 90th Vehicular Technology Conference (VTC2019-Fall)*, pp. 1-7, 2019.

+### Pulsed Radar-Cellular Coexistence
+{% include image.html url="/images/Pilot_adapt_V2V_UAV_illustrate.png" caption="" width="376" height="248" align="right" %}
+Unlike conventional cellular systems, intermittent pulsed radar interference in shared spectrum results in two channel states: (a) *'fading channel (FC) state'* in the absence of radar, and (b) *'interference channel (IC) state'* in the presence of radar, as shown in the figure.
+In [1], I demonstrated that limited CSI feedback schemes based on pilot-aided estimates fail to estimate the IC's CSI, rendering the cellular system vulnerable to link adaptation failure.
+I resolved this in [2], where I proposed a comprehensive semi-blind SINR estimation framework using pilot-aided estimates and a robust max-min heuristic to compute the wideband SINR of radar-impaired subframes.
+To handle channel bimodality, I proposed (a) *dual CSI feedback*, where all users report their quantized CSI for both channel states, and (b) *radar indicator feedback*, where a single user per cell feeds back quantized information about future radar-impaired subframes.
+Unifying these schemes resulted in huge simultaneous improvements in the downlink throughput, BLER, and latency.

+#### References
+1. **R. M. Rao**, V. Marojevic and J. H. Reed, "Probability of Pilot Interference in Radar-Cellular Coexistence: Insights on Demodulation, CSI Estimation, and Limited Feedback," *IEEE Communications Letters*, vol. 24, no. 8, pp. 1678-1682, 2020.
+2. **R. M. Rao**, V. Marojevic and J. H. Reed, "Semi-Blind Post-Equalizer SINR Estimation and Dual CSI Feedback for Radar-Cellular Coexistence," *IEEE Transactions on Vehicular Technology*, vol. 69, no. 9, pp. 1-1, 2020.